krzys-h/CTFd_chat_notifier/README.md

 ## Extending

+1. Create your own plugin (or, if you are implementing a popular service, modify this one and send me a pull request!)
+2. Create a class that extends from `BaseNotifier`
+3. If your notifier requires any configuration (it probably needs at least a webhook url), override the `get_settings` method and create a settings template in `templates/chat_notifier/admin_notifier_settings/your_notifier_type_id.html`.
+Override `is_configured` to return True only when all required settings are configured correctly.
-In your plugin, create a class that extends from `BaseNotifier` and implement the `notify_solve` and `notify_message` methods.
-Add an instance of this class to the `NOTIFIER_CLASSES` dictionary.
+4. Implement the `notify_solve` and `notify_message` methods
+5. Register your notifier type by creating an instance of your class and adding it to the `NOTIFIER_CLASSES` dictionary

 ## TODO
 (contributions welcome!)

 * Telegram support
-* Support per-chat-service configuration
+* Make it possible to change the solve message text
 * Add a threshold above which solve notifications will stop being sent (otherwise it may get quite irritating with 'sanity check' type challenges)
 * Add "this is the Nth solve" option